 Close the Kuthodaw is the Sandamuni Pagoda.
 The two temples look very much alike, as the Sandamuni also contains small white-washed stupas with marble slabs inside.
 The text on the 1,774 slabs are sometimes called the “World’s Largest Book Vol. 2”.
 The text are commentaries and sub-commentaries of the Tripitaka and is understood by virtually nobody as it is written in Sanskrit.
 There is a large iron Buddha inside the temple.

 This article is part of a series from Myanmar, describing my travels in August 2013.
-My visit is presented in ten chapters, a planning document and an article with some final impressions from a country which is included on just about everyone’s bucket list.
+I present my visit in ten chapters, a planning document and an article with some final impressions.
+There are also videos and more.
+This is not a country on just about everyone’s bucket list.
 Read all chapters: